vedali29/miniproject/README.md

 ## Introduction

-In Pakistan, Societies business booming exponentially.
+In India, Societies business booming exponentially.
 But, to run the business successfully, without a proper solution is close to impossible.
 Existing systems in the market are either too expensive or do not meet the requirements. <br>

 **Housing Society Management System** is a **CRUD-based** (Create, Read, Update, Delete) project with **attractive interfaces** used to provide guidance to the customers to choose plots according to their needs. <b>HSMS</b> uses **File Handling** to manipulate data and perform the CRUD operations.
 It is a group project made using **Java Object-Oriented programming** having both **customer** and **Admin** sides.
 This project also helps their admins for adding, searching, updating and deleting plots.
 It is time to take advantage of the technology for a better and peaceful living. <br>